-- Our inability to identify and maintain a sufficient number of sites, many of which may already be engaged in other clinical trial programs, including other clinical trials for the same indications targeted by our product candidates; - · Our inability to obtain approval from IRBs to conduct clinical trials at their respective sites; - · Our inability to timely obtain from our third party manufacturer sufficient quantities or quality of the product candidate or other materials required for a clinical trial; - · Our inability to adequately address the FDA's request in the CRL for additional information on controls and release specifications related to Twirla, and manufacturing and control information related to the Drug Master File of one of the raw materials in Twirla, and validate our commercial manufacturing process; - · We may be unable to obtain approval for the manufacturing processes or facilities of the third party manufacturer with whom we contract for clinical and commercial supplies; - \cdot $\;$ We may be unable to obtain agreement from the FDA on product labeling; - · We may have insufficient funds to pay the significant user fees required by the FDA upon the filing of any future NDAs; and - \cdot $\;$ We may have difficulty in maintaining contact with subjects, resulting in incomplete data.
+- Our inability to identify and maintain a sufficient number of sites, many of which may already be engaged in other clinical trial programs, including other clinical trials for the same indications targeted by our product candidates; - · Our inability to obtain approval from IRBs to conduct clinical trials at their respective sites; - Our inability to timely obtain from our third party manufacturer sufficient quantities or quality of the product candidate or other materials required for a clinical trial; - Our inability to adequately address the FDA's request in the CRL for additional information on controls and release specifications related to Twirla, and manufacturing and control information related to the Drug Master File of one of the raw materials in Twirla, and validate our commercial manufacturing process; - We may be unable to obtain approval for the manufacturing processes or facilities of the third party manufacturer with whom we contract for clinical and commercial supplies; - We may be unable to obtain agreement from the FDA on product labeling; - · We may have insufficient funds to pay the significant user fees required by the FDA upon the filing of any future NDAs; and - We may have difficulty in maintaining contact with subjects, resulting in incomplete data.

 In December 2016, we completed our Phase 3 SECURE clinical trial and announced top-line data in early January 2017.
-We plan to resubmit our NDA for Twirla by the end of the second quarter of 2017.
 In March 2017, at our request, we met with the FDA to share preliminary data from the SECURE clinical trial, including key safety data and BMI-related efficacy findings, and to seek FDA input as to whether the SECURE clinical trial results constitute a basis for addressing the clinical deficiencies cited in the CRL.
 We also requested feedback on whether the proposed Twirla NDA content will meet the FDA's requirements for submission.
 In April 2017, we received final meeting minutes from our March meeting with the FDA.
 The FDA indicated that based on the preliminary information provided by us, the SECURE clinical trial results appear acceptable for resubmission and provided feedback on our proposed approach to the FDA's other questions in the CRL, including those questions relating to analysis to support manufacturing controls and release specifications and use of laser etching on the Twirla patches.
 The FDA further provided responses to us regarding the presentation of efficacy, safety and clinical pharmacology analyses in the NDA and requested that subgroup analysis of efficacy by body weight be provided.
 The FDA did not provide us with any feedback on whether the results of the SECURE clinical trial and the contents of the planned, resubmitted NDA will be sufficient to obtain regulatory approval of Twirla.
+Our resubmitted NDA was received by the FDA on June 26, 2017.
+The resubmitted NDA included efficacy and safety data from the SECURE clinical trial, the requested manufacturing information, and a summary response to the CRL and is intended to address the questions raised in the CRL.
 The FDA's review of our NDA is subject to all the risks described above in addition to, among other things, the FDA's assessment of our specific response to the CRL and the efficacy and safety of Twirla as demonstrated in the final SECURE clinical trial results.
 The lengthy and unpredictable approval process, as well as the unpredictability of future clinical trial results, may result in our failure to obtain regulatory approval to market Twirla or any of our other product candidates, which would significantly harm our business, results of operations and prospects.